torvalds/linux/Documentation/teaching/labs/networking.rst

 in the `netfilter`_ section.

 `The struct sk_buff structure`_ lets you access the packet headers.
-The IP header is obtained in from :c:type:`struct iphdr` structure using the :c:func:`ip_hdr` function, and the TCP header is obtained form a :c:type:`struct tcphdr` using the :c:func:`tcp_hdr` function.
+The IP header is obtained in the form of a :c:type:`struct iphdr` structure using the :c:func:`ip_hdr` function, and the TCP header is obtained in the form of a :c:type:`struct tcphdr` using the :c:func:`tcp_hdr` function.

 The `diagram`_ explains how to make a TCP connection.
 The connection initiation packet has the ``SYN`` flag set in the TCP header and the ``ACK`` flag cleared.